-It’s the height of summer, but back-to-school supplies drives are preparing or have already started to collect items for families in need.
+Summer is still sizzling, but back-to-school supplies drives are already well underway to collect items for families in need.
 Drives are a great way to make a difference in your community and get your kids hooked into the “sharing is caring” movement.

 The following organizations annually run drives that distribute supplies to thousands of kids in need.
 If your family has the means, consider collecting extra items to donate when you shop for your own kids’ school supplies.
 Allowing children, especially young ones, to participate in picking out supplies for another student helps them make a personal connection with the action of giving.